Pierre Bostani: Life

 As this archdiocese neither had an official seat nor any buildings, Pierre Bostani purchased in 1860 an old palace in Beiteddine which he restored and enlarged thus making it a seminary and the official seat of his archbishopric.
 He restored seven churches which had been destroyed, and built six others.
 He founded the college of Saint Joseph in Jezzine and restored an hospice and a Maronite monastery both located in Deir al-Qamar.

 The French historian Baptistin Poujoulat made the following observation of Bishop Pierre Bostani in 1860: "In general, all the Maronite bishops are recommended by their virtue and knowledge of science.
 One of these, Boutros Bostani, a child of the country, has in him something of Fénelon and Bossuet.
-He is gentle, pious, persuasive; he is knowledgeable, invicible in his faith, eloquent.
+He is gentle, pious, persuasive; he is knowledgeable, invincible in his faith, eloquent.
 He has upheld, recently, magnificent battles against Anglicanism which aims to take hold, in vain, of the Catholic mountain.
 These honorable struggles have given him the name Thunder of the Protestants.
 Too poor to pay for professors in his college of Machemouché, he is personally responsible for almost all the education.
 Within this college, thrice burnt by the Druze and twice rebuilt by the Bishop, he taught not only theology but also philosophy, history, Arab and Syriac literature, and jurisprudence".

 Like many Maronite bishops at this time, Pierre Bostani was the de facto diplomatic representative of his bishopric vis-à-vis the European nations represented in Lebanon.
 For example, he had been prudent in overly trusting the new French consul appointed to Beirut, Count Bentivoglio.
 Though the brother-in-law of the French Minister of Foreign Affairs, Count Colonna-Walewski, an illegitimate son of Napoleon I, Bostani feared that Bentivoglio was indeed not French but an Italian who had no former schooling in the art of diplomacy.
 Bostani spoke of the fact that Bentivoglio had served in the Italian army as a major and was only French by nationality.
 He referred to him as the "Consul Intruder".
 He particularly attacked the Consul for enriching himself from funds sent from France for the needy, accusing him of spending 12000 francs for the road in front of his residence to be paved "so that his lady belles could be comfortable when calling on him".

 Like many Maronite bishops, Bostani and the Maronites "were in the habit of having recourse to the consuls of France as if they were French themselves", stating that "their blood had been mixed for many generations".